|What Coca Cola - the Statue of Liberty & Geronimo - all have in common?

 They had determined and decided that:

-"everything that can be invented, has been invented."
+"everything that could be invented, has been invented."

 Since then, we have had: stereo, TV, computers, cellphones, jets